emilyy-dev/BetterJails/README.md

 - `/deljail <jail name>` / Removes a jail location from the jails list.
 - `/jails` / Prints a list of available jails.
 - `/jail <player> <jail> <time>` / Sends a player to the provided jail, and won't be teleported back until they spend online the time provided.
+- `/jail info <player>` / Will print out in chat some information about the jailed player stored in the player data file.
 - `/unjail <player>` / Teleports a jailed player back to where they were when jailed.
 - `/betterjails` / Prints the version of the plugin.
 - `/betterjails reload` / Reloads files into memory.